 The Faculty of Health and Medical Sciences Gender Equity and Diversity Committee

-Our GEDC’s mandate is to encourage positive change across the faculty and ensure we reach population parity, through such actions as:
+Our GED’s mandate is to encourage positive change across the faculty through such actions as:

-- establishing faculty-wide gender equity and diversity (GED) goals, and monitoring their achievement
+- establishing faculty-wide gender equity and diversity goals, and monitoring their achievement

-- considering and making recommendations to the Executive Dean on related organisational priorities
+- considering and making recommendations to the Executive Dean and Faculty Board on GED-related organisational priorities

 - promoting a culture of aspiration towards improved representation of women and people of Aboriginal, Torres Strait Islander and other backgrounds